regnaDkciN/SandTable/README.md

  ![Front Low Level View](https://i.imgur.com/gy55XrQ.jpeg)
 * I found that the potentiometer face plates were not very secure.
 To fix this, I carefully drilled 5/64" holes through the faceplates and base plate and inserted small nails.
 * I originally added rubber feet to the bottom of the base.
 It turned out that they prevented easy shaking of the table to clear it, which is very useful when debugging.
 I replaced the rubber feet with felt pads and found that these were much better.
 The feet I ended up using were [these](https://www.amazon.com/Black-Self-Adhesive-Felt-Bumpers/dp/B07DYQJRDB/ref=sr_1_1?sr=8-1).
+* I have added a 3D printed part (not shown) - "Bezel3.stl" - to strengthen the face plate panels (the ones that hold the pots and the UNO face plate).
+It contains a channel that the top of the face plate panels seat into and provides some rigidity.
+It also helps to protect the wiring of the electronic parts.

 ----